2020 Annual Policy Seminar

 Here are five of the big takeaways from this year’s event.

 - The U.S. Department of Education and COE want to hear from you.
 During the ED Seminar, division directors from the Office of Postsecondary Education provided updates and information on how programs can best meet their students’ need now that many institutions — from K-12 through college — have closed due to the Coronavirus (COVID-19) pandemic.
 The TRIO community is encouraged to continuing to submit questions to COE here.
-COE will host Zoom conversations starting next week to discuss challenges and effective practices during this time.
+Responses to some of your questions asked at the ED Seminar are available here (.xls).
+We will continually be adding and updating the questions you have asked.
+The Office of Management and Budget sent out further guidelines for all grant programs (.pdf).
 Download the Seminar on Relations with the Department of Education 2020 manual here (.pdf).

 - While we discouraged travel to Washington this year, the 2020 Policy Seminar remained focused on Capitol Hill.
 In response to COVID-19, Congress has already passed two stimulus bills to address the economic downturn, and currently Congress is working on a third and fourth.
 Team Leaders converted in-person meetings to video or telephone conferences.
 COE urges teams to email the Congressional staff our Virtual Hill Meeting packet (.pdf).
 A sample e-mail is available here (.doc).
 If you were not able to meet virtually, please reach out to reschedule a virtual meeting for the week of April 13.